All About ZeroPoint™ Foods

 - You have tons of options.
-You’ll always have something delicious to eat, even with only a few SmartPoints to spend
+You’ll always have something delicious to eat, even with only a few SmartPoints to spend.

 - Tracking is simple.
 Remember when we said that you don't have to measure or track these foods?
 It's true.
 Which leads us to our next question...

 We developed a list of foods that can be enjoyed for zero SmartPoints values, without the need for weighing, measuring, or tracking these foods, across each plan.
-The foods that made it on to each list were chosen on whether or not they were at low risk for overeating, and how well they would support people in developing a healthier pattern of eating. .
+The foods that made it on to each list were chosen by whether or not they were at low risk for overeating, and how well they would support people in developing a healthier pattern of eating.

 RELATED: Frequently asked questions